 Inogen Offers Lung Disease Information

 Inogen is proud that our products are able to support many people with a variety of different lung diseases.
 As such, we offer lung disease information and resources to help you navigate your experience living with your lung disease.
 Explore our lung disease information pages, as well as our Inogen Oxygen Education Blog for data, informative material and advice for maintaining your respiratory health.
-If your doctor prescribes supplemental oxygen as part of your lung disease support services, Inogen can help make oxygen therapy as easy as possible.
-Contact us to find out how our portable oxygen concentrators may help you breathe better with oxygen at home or away, day or night.
+If your doctor prescribes supplemental oxygen as part of your lung disease support services, Inogen can help.
+Contact us to find out how our portable oxygen concentrators provide medical grade oxygen delivery all day, every day, at home or away.